 Don't Quit Too Soon

 If you're starting something new, don't quit too soon.
 There are no sports superstars that got there by quitting after the first few practices because things were too tough.
-I have never met a successful business owner who didn't push through some tough times in the beginning.
+I have never met a successful business owner who didn't push through some tough times initially.

 If you want to reap the rewards of your efforts, be disciplined enough to push through those uncomfortable first moments.
-I can assure you; it'll be worth it.
+Sometimes, there is a point when you realize that it's not worth the effort like some of the groups I've shut down, but if you don't give it 100%, you'll never achieve success.